aristides1000/Ruby_Practices/README.md

 ## Getting Started

-This project was created with the purpose of studying the visual importance of bootstrap and Sass in the development of responsive portals.
+This project was created with the purpose of studying Ruby.

 ### Prerequisites